Where to Buy Candle Making Supplies

 candle-making-supplies-on-table

-1. Get any pots you need (for a double boiler setup) at a thrift store.
-You do not want to use pots from your kitchen for candlemaking.
+4. If you use a double boiler setup, you can buy cheap pots at a thrift store.
+You do not want to use pots from your kitchen for candle making.
 Anything that you put wax into should be used exclusively for candles.
 I get pots and other kitchen tools at thrift stores to save money.
 It’s okay if the pots are a little beat up.

 The quality of the candle ingredients I’ve ordered from Amazon has been very hit or miss.
 I have gotten some questionable beeswax pellets that did not perform well at all.
 The fragrance oils aren’t great either (and most don’t come with clear information about whether they are IFRA certified).
 I have not found Amazon to be a consistent source for quality ingredients, but as I said before, the tools, equipment, and accessories are all fine.
 You can even find some decent candle jars.